lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 > > [1] 59.05292
 > > ~~~
 > > {: .output}
-> > To identify the most common cause of death, use function `table` which calculates frequencies of entries.
+> > To identify the most common cause of death, use base R function `table` which calculates frequencies of entries.
 > >
 > >
 > > ~~~